julisbf/100-days-of-code/log.md

 **Thoughts:** Clock layout works in different sizes but now break time is broken.
 Also want to change the background color depend on what clock is doing, session or break.

+## R1D29 May 04, 2018
+**Today's Progress**: Fixed issue when switching between session to break time.
+Added background color change depends on the task, session or break time.
+Started to read an article about how to use Git by Francesco Agnoletto, [How to not f-up your local files with git](https://medium.com/@francesco.agnoletto/how-to-not-f-up-your-local-files-with-git-part-1-e0756c88fd3c)

+**Thoughts:** After reading the article, I understood that if I manage my commits as he suggested, I will be more clear with my steps and thoughts.

+## R1D30 May 06, 2018
+**Today's Progress**: Continue to read the 2nd and 3rd part of Francesco Agnoletto's article, [How to not f-up your local files with git part 2](https://medium.com/@francesco.agnoletto/how-to-not-f-up-your-local-files-with-git-part-2-fc4e243be02a) and [part 3](https://medium.com/chingu/how-to-not-f-up-your-local-files-with-git-part-3-bf03b27b6e64).
+Also watched a couple of videos from Layout Land by Jen Simmons

+**Thoughts:** Definitely I need to start applying what Francesco is talking in his article for a better understanding of my commits.

+## R1D31 May 07, 2018
+**Today's Progress**: Refactored and uploaded my Pomodoro Clock in Codepen.
+Watched more videos from Layout Land

+**Thoughts:** Need to add comments to my code, but first I will do some research to see what is a good practice.